The Goods and Services Tax and its applicability in Singapore in 2021

 Our accountants in Singapore can offer more information on the Reverse Charge and Overseas Vendor Registration scheme.
 If you are looking to register for GST in Singapore as a foreign businessperson, you can rely on our specialists.

 Once a company registers for GST in Singapore it will become accountable for charging the tax and forwarding it to the IRAS.
-For this purpose, it is required to set up a GIRO account which can be linked to the company’s bank account.
+For this purpose, it is required to set up a GIRO account that can be linked to the company’s bank account.
 This is why it is useful to have an account with a Singapore bank.

 The GST can be charged separately from the selling price or it can be absorbed in the selling price, however, it is important to note that: